ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 ## Variables with non-numeric values (Tier 3)

 ### Data Type
 For variables that have values that are not numeric, the datatype should be specified using a data type vocabulary like xml schema, rdf datasets, QUDT datatypes.
 Schema.org does not have a so:dataType property that can be used for describing so:PropertyValues.
 We recommend using qudt:dataType as a property on so:PropertyValue to specify the kind of data value for that property in the described dataset.
+The qudt schema does not constrain the domain or range of the qudt:dataType property.
 RDF datatypes are recommended to populate the qudt:dataTyep property.
 The QUDT unit vocabulary provides and extensive set of registered units of measure that can be used with the qudt:hasUnit property to specify the units of measure used to report datavalues when that is appropriate.

 Example with data type and units specified for a dataset measured variable data type: